 Congestive heart failure is caused by coronary heart disease, heart attack, cardiomyopathy, and conditions that force the heart to work extra hard for a long period – e.g. diabetes, high blood pressure.

 Cholesterol plaques don’t start accumulating on your blood vessels when you get old or reach some middle-age mark.
 They build up over adult life.
+Experts feel there is "overwhelming evidence" that lowering low-density lipoprotein cholesterol in the blood decreases the chances of heart disease.

 Your diet might have a little to do with the cholesterol level in your blood, but only a little.
 There is cholesterol in the food we eat and some foods have more cholesterol than others.
 More generally, fat in the diet tends to make cholesterol levels increase.
 Cholesterol is a type of fat, of course, but dietary fat is mostly triglyerides.
 However, most of the cholesterol in your body is produced in your body.
 Even if you adopted a vegan low-fat diet you would still have cholesterol.